fulldecent/moodle-enrol_course_tokens/README.md

-# Course tokens plugin
+# Course Tokens Plugin

-This plugin lets you make single-use tokens for courses.
-Then anybody can use these tokens to create an account on your Moodle instance (if they don't already have one) and enroll in the course.
+The Course Tokens Plugin offers a simple yet powerful way to manage course enrollments in Moodle using single-use tokens.
+With course tokens, users can quickly create an account (if they don’t already have one) and enroll in a course—no manual enrolment required.

+This makes the plugin ideal for training providers, organizations, and institutions who need a secure, scalable, and flexible enrollment solution.

 ## Status